unavi-xyz/unavi/apps/docs/docs/spaces.md

 ## 🏗️ Creation

+Spaces can be created for free using the [Editor](https://www.thewired.space/create).

 <div class="large-img">
   <img src="/img/Editor.png" />
 </div>

-Spaces can be created for free using the [Editor](https://www.thewired.space/create).

-Space scenes are stored as a single [glTF](https://github.com/KhronosGroup/glTF) file, an open file format supported by various engines and tools like Blender.
-Within the editor, you can import your glTF models and add game logic, such as physics colliders or spawn locations (stored as glTF extensions within the file).
+Space scenes are stored internally as a single [glTF](https://github.com/KhronosGroup/glTF) file, an open file format supported by various engines and tools like Blender.
+Within the editor, you can import glTF models and add game logic, such as physics colliders or spawn locations (stored as [glTF extensions](https://github.com/KhronosGroup/glTF/blob/main/extensions/README.md)).
 A node-based scripting system can also be used to add dynamic and interactive behaviors to your scene.

 ## 🏙️ Publishing